Open Rank, Tenured/Tenure Track, Neural Engineering

 University of Virginia

-Candidates are expected to engage in externally funded research, to teach at the undergraduate and graduate levels, and to perform service for the institution and professional organizations.
+Candidates will be expected to engage in externally funded research, to teach at the undergraduate and graduate levels, and to perform service for the institution and professional organizations.
 Rank, tenure-status, and compensation are commensurate with experience.
-Department appointments are determined by candidate areas of expertise.
+The primary and, if appropriate, secondary department appointments for these positions will be determined by the candidate's areas of expertise.

-With one of the highest graduation rates of minority undergraduate students and one of the highest percentages of women engineering students among public universities, UVA is fundamentally committed to increasing the diversity of its faculty and staff.
-UVA is an affirmative action and equal opportunity employer.
-We welcome nominations of and applications from women, members of minority groups, veterans and individuals with disabilities.
-We also welcome others who would bring additional dimensions of diversity to the university's research and teaching mission.
+With one of the highest graduation rates of minority undergraduate students and one of the highest percentages of women engineering students among public universities, UVA is fundamentally committed to increasing the diversity of its faculty and staff and is an affirmative action and equal opportunity employer.
 We believe diversity is excellence expressing itself through every person's perspectives and lived experiences.